espocrm/documentation/docs/administration/websocket.md

 Available from version 5.6.0.

-WebSocket enables an interaction between a server and a client (browser) w/o the latter making polling requests.
-Example: When a new notification is received, the server sends the information to the browser in real-time.
+WebSocket enables interaction between a server and a client (browser) w/o the latter making polling requests.
+Example: When a new notification is received, the server sends the information to the browser in real time.

 Out-of-the-box WebSocket covers the following features:

-* New in-app notifications
+* New in-app notifications;
-* New event reminders
+* New event reminders;
-* Updates in stream on the record detail view
+* Updates in stream on the record detail view;
-* Updates of detail view (since 5.9.0)
+* Updates of the detail view (since 5.9.0).

 Enable *Use WebSocket* parameter at Administation > Settings.